 Step 5: Let the Filet Mignon Rest

 Please don’t cut into it right away after you cook the filet mignon.
 Let the cooked filet mignon rest for at least 5 to 10 minutes.
 During this time, the meat relaxes, and the juices get a chance to redistribute.

 You’ll lose many tasty juices if you skip this and cut the steak immediately.
-Trust us, waiting those extra few minutes really makes a difference.
+Trust me, waiting those extra few minutes really makes a difference.